 Patients and families have a right to be cared for and staff have a right to work in a safe and supportive environment.
 Violence of any kind will not be tolerated in our buildings or grounds.

-There are also a number of ways in which you can help prevent falls, pressure injuries and medication errors.
-Please review the following patient safety video and accompanying cards, which are available in five languages, and illustrate simple steps to keep yourself safe while in hospital.
+There are a number of ways in which you can help prevent falls, pressure injuries and medication errors.
+These cards illustrate simple steps to keep yourself safe while in hospital.

 The Health Passport [PDF, 648 KB] is a booklet that contains information about how patients would like to communicate and be supported throughout their care.
 Patients who will benefit most from using a Health Passport are those who have difficulty communicating, people with dementia or those who visit hospitals frequently.
 It is up to each patient whether or not they want to complete a Health Passport and how much information they include in it.
 For more information, please visit the Health & Disability Commissioner's website.()